Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/fcurves.rst

 there are some important differences.

 For obvious reasons,
-**a property represented by a Curve cannot have more than one value at a given time**,
+a property represented by a Curve cannot have more than **one** value at a given time,
 hence: